douglasgscofield/fastrank/README.md

 ### General `fastrank`

-Now I've finished a more general `fastrank(x, ties.method)`, that can rank logical, integer, numeric, and complex (not quite yet) vectors and can handle any of the ties methods.
+Now I've finished a preliminary version of a more general `fastrank(x, ties.method)` that can rank logical, integer, numeric, and (soon) complex vectors and can handle any of the ties methods.

 My first question was: is it faster to do a single-character shortcut evaluation of the `ties.method` value, or use `strcmp` to find it?
-The third argument was `1L` for the shortcut and `2L` for `strcmp`.
-It is somewhere in the neighbourhood of 0.5-1% faster with the shortcut method.
+I added a third argument to choose between methods, `1L` for the shortcut and `2L` for `strcmp`.
+The shortcut method is 0.5-1% faster.

 ```R
 > rank_new <- function (x) .Internal(rank(x, length(x), "min"))